 osdmaptool --print osdmap

-osdmaptool is part of the Ceph distributed file system.
+osdmaptool is part of the Ceph distributed storage system.
 Please refer to the Ceph documentation at http://ceph.com/docs for more information.